rod-trent/ShopSphere_Sales/README.md

 ## Setup Instructions

 1. **Download the Dataset**
-   - Obtain the `ShopSphere_Sales.csv` file from the provided source (e.g., repository or blog post attachment).
+   - Obtain the `ShopSphere_Sales.csv` file from the provided source.

 2. **Ingest the Dataset into Azure Data Explorer**
    - Log in to your Azure Data Explorer cluster.